federated-directory/help2/administrator/company.md

 <img style="width: 300px" src="../../assets/images/company-photo2.png " alt="Upload new company logo"/>

 Press the "update logo" button and your new company logo will be uploaded, optimized, and shown in places like the login page and within the navigation bar.

+## Verified domains

+By adding and verifying your company's domains, you can restrict users within your organization from creating their own Federated Directory.
+Once you verify a domain, users with email addresses using that domain will not be able to create their own directory.

+To validate a domain follow these steps

+1. Log in to your domain registrar's website and access your DNS settings.
+2. Create a new TXT record with the following information:
+   - Name: Enter "@" or leave it blank.
+   - Value: Enter the CompanyID provided to you.
+3. Save the changes to your DNS settings.
+4. Wait for the DNS changes to propagate, which can take up to 24-48 hours.
+5. Enter the domain name below and click on the "Verify" button.

+Please note that the exact steps to create a TXT record may vary depending on your domain registrar.

 ## Session time